- Home

 The recommended patient syndrome: Charting new frontiers

 Introduction: Very important person (VIP) syndrome, or recommended patient syndrome (RPS), is a phenomenon in healthcare where well-intentioned efforts to enhance care inadvertently result in harm.
 Celebrities, physicians, and political leaders often receive preferential treatment, leading to potentially unnecessary interventions.
-This review delves into its causes, manifestations, consequences, real-life instances, prevention, and management, considering the shifting paradigm of recent advances in the medical field.
+This review delves into its causes, manifestations, consequences, real-l Read More - Top

 -